Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Preliminaries

-A graph $\DAG = (\nodeSet, \edgSet)$, is made up of a set of nodes $\nodeSet = \{X_1, \cdots , X_d\}$ and a set of edges $\edgSet\subseteq \nodeSet \times \nodeSet$.
-The nodes correspond to random variables, while the edges reflect the (binary) relationships between variables.
+\paragraph{Graph Notions} A graph $\DAG = (\nodeSet, \edgSet)$, is made up of a set of nodes $\nodeSet = \{X_1, \ldots , X_d\}$ and a set of edges $\edgSet\subseteq \nodeSet \times \nodeSet$.
+The nodes correspond to random variables, while the edges reflect the relationships between variables.
 A graph can be \emph{directed} if it contains only directed edges $(\leftrightarrows)$; \emph{undirected} if it only has undirected edges $(-)$ and \emph{partially directed} if it has both.
 The \emph{skeleton} \SKEL{} of a (partially) directed graph is the result of replacing all directed edges with undirected ones.
-A graph is \emph{acyclic} if there is no directed path (collection of directed edges) that begins and ends with the same variable, in which case it is called a directed acyclic graph (DAG).
-If an edge exists between two variables then the two variables are adjacent.
-The set of adjacent nodes to a node $X_i$, according to a graph $\DAG$, is denoted by $\text{adj}(\DAG, X_i)$.
-A node $X_j$ in $\text{adj}(\DAG, X_i)$ is called a parent of $X_i$ if $X_j\rightarrow X_i$.
-The set of parents of $X_i$ is denoted by $\text{pa}(\DAG, X_i)$.
-A triple $(X_i, X_j, X_k)$ is called an\emph{Unshielded Triple (UT)} if two variables are not adjacent but each is adjacent to the third, denoted as $X_i-X_j-X_k$.
+A graph is \emph{acyclic} if there is no directed path (collection of directed edges) that begins and ends with the same variable, in which case it is called a Directed Acyclic Graph (DAG).
+If an edge exists between two nodes, then these are adjacent.
+A graph is \emph{complete} if all nodes are adjacent.
+The set of nodes adjacent to a node $X_i$, according to a graph $\DAG$, is denoted by $\text{adj}(\DAG, X_i)$.
+A node $X_j \in \text{adj}(\DAG, X_i)$ is called a parent of $X_i$ if $X_j\rightarrow X_i$ and $\text{pa}(\DAG, X_i)$ is the set of parents of $X_i$. $X_i$ is a descendant of $X_j$ if there is a directed path from the latter to the former.
+A triple $(X_i, X_j, X_k)$ is called an \emph{Unshielded Triple (UT)} if $X_i$ and $X_k$ are not adjacent, but each is adjacent to $X_j$, represented as $X_i-X_j-X_k$.